incuna/django-wkhtmltopdf/README.rst

     :alt: Number of PyPI downloads

-Converts html to PDF
+Converts HTML to PDF
 --------------------

-Provides a thin Django wrapper for the `wkhtmltopdf <http://wkhtmltopdf.org>`_ binary.
+Provides Django views to wrap the HTML to PDF conversion of the `wkhtmltopdf <http://wkhtmltopdf.org>`_ binary.

 Requirements
 ------------